Benny Tai: Project Storm

 In April 2017, Tai proposed the "Project Storm" to win the majority of the District Council seats for the pro-democrats in the 2019 Hong Kong local elections.
 He stated that by winning a majority of the some 400 District Council seats, pro-democrats could gain an additional 117 seats of the District Council subsectors on the 1,200-member Election Committee which elects the Chief Executive.
 Tai believed that by making it harder for Beijing to control the Chief Executive election, it would compel Beijing to restart the stalled political reform after its restrictive proposal was voted down in 2015.

 Arrest for role in 2020 democratic primaries

 On 6 January 2021, Tai was among 55 members of the pro-democratic camp who were arrested under the national security law, specifically its provision regarding subversion.
 The group stood accused of organising and participating in unofficial primary elections held by the camp in July 2020.
 Tai was released on bail on 7 January.
+In 2024, following a national security trial in Hong Kong, he was sentenced to 10 years in prison for "subversion".